- It is the mission of St. Clair County Community College to provide quality learning opportunities.

-St Clair County Community College places among the top 20% of community colleges in Michigan for:
+St Clair County Community College ranks among the top 20% of public schools in Michigan for:

 - St. Clair County Community College began as Port Huron Junior College, which was the Junior College Department of the Port Huron School District.
 The college was established by act of the Board of Education of the Port Huron School District under Michigan State Law in 1923 and began operation in the same year.
 It has continued without interruption since that time.
 The college became St. Clair County Community College in 1967.
 St. Clair County Community College serves as the primary center of higher education for the Blue Water Area.
 We work to fulfill the diverse needs of our educational communities by providing a broad range of educational, cultural and social learning opportunities.
 We offer a comprehensive future-focused curriculum and prepare students for the changing global economy.
 St. Clair County Community College campuses are located at Port Huron, Algonac, Anchor Bay, Bad Axe, Imlay City, Peck and Yale.
 Port Huron, Michigan scenic 25 acre campus provides a park like setting along the banks of the Black River.
 It is a full service college facility.
 Thumb Area Centers take college credit opportunities to students throughout the Thumb.
 SC4 classes are also taught at Algonac High School, Anchor Bay, Bad Axe Nursing Education Center, Huron Area Technical Center, Imlay City Middle School, Sanilac Career Center and Yale Junior High School.
 Degrees and Programs offered at Port Huron includes Certificate Programs, Associate, Online Associate Degree, Transfer Programs, Bachelor's Programs, Master's Programs and Doctoral Programs.
 We collaborated with eight universities to expand bachelor's and master's degree options through our University Center.
 The college is accredited by the Higher Learning Commission and is a member of North Central Association.